Comment s'appelle un éleveur de vers à soie

 Key Takeaways

 The silkworm breeder is called a magnanier.
-He is a professional specializing in silkworm breeding and silk production, an activity also called sericulture.
+He is a professional specialized in silkworm breeding and silk production, an activity also called sericulture.

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, notably its collection of 100% mulberry silk high-end natural and certified Oeko-Tex® Standard 100.
-Free from toxic and chemical substances, and ecological, the mulberry silk pillowcase, mask silk and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, particularly its collection of 100% mulberry silk natural products. high-end and certified Oeko-Tex® Standard 100.
+Free from toxic and chemical substances, and ecological, the collections mulberry silk pillowcase, mask en silk and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.

 The profession of the silkworm breeder